esa-tu-darmstadt/altis_sycl/README.md

 make lavamd
 ```

-When targeting FPGAs, you can build a separate HLS report (that takes minutes, and thus, it is recommended before starting a hardware build).
-Or target the Intel FPGA emulator (that takes also just minutes).
-Or the FPGA bitstream (that for Stratix10 takes around 4h-24h).
+When targeting FPGAs, you can build for alternative modes:
+- a separate HLS report (takes minutes, and thus, it is recommended before starting a hardware build)
+- Intel FPGA emulator (takes also just minutes)
+- FPGA bitstream (takes between 4h - 24h for Stratix 10)

 The FPGA targets have the following structure:

 ```